 Wayanad is a very green destination and the entire district of Wayanad is very scenic with a lot of trees and hills all over.
 In fact, even after exiting the reserve forests, we didn’t feel much difference on the Kerala side since the places were very green and lush after the summer rains Kerala received this year.

 The most exciting part of our Bangalore to Wayanad road trip was our scenic drive through the Bandipur forests.
 But once we entered the Wayanad region, almost every place was scenic with lush green forests.

-REACHING OUR WAYAND STAY
+REACHING OUR WAYANAD STAY

 We reached Lakkidi by late evening and we were tired even though we all enjoyed the entire drive to its best.
 It was drizzling when we reached the resort.
 While we were driving from Bangalore, we received a call from the resort mentioning that some road repair work is going on in the road to the resort.

-They suggested us to park our car in a safe private property near the highway, and they arranged a jeep for us to travel to the resort from the parking area.
+They suggested we park our car in a safe private property near the highway, and they arranged a jeep for us to travel to the resort from the parking area.
 The driver helped us to unload our baggage from the car and moved them all to the jeep.
 Because of the road work, kids got a free off-road jeep drive!

 ABAD BROOKSIDE WAYANAD

 When we reached the resort, we got a fantastic treat for the eyes.
 When the drizzling stopped, the entire area was covered with mist, which suddenly came from nowhere.
 There wasn’t any sign of mist until a few minutes ago.

 We stayed in the reception for some time watching the mist passing through the woods.
 Lakkidi is one of the most scenic areas in Wayanad which gets covered with magical mists unexpectedly and throughout the season.